Background pattern

 • If you have black stools or bloody diarrhea.

-• If you have a worsening of ulcerative colitis or Crohn's disease.
+• If you have an exacerbation of ulcerative colitis or Crohn's disease.

-• If you have a bleeding disorder, or are taking anticoagulants (blood thinners).
-If necessary, your doctor will perform blood clotting tests.
+• If you have a blood coagulation disorder or are taking anticoagulants (medicines to "thin" the blood).
+If it is necessary to use anticoagulant medications at the same time, your doctor will perform blood coagulation tests.

 • If you have severe heart failure.